-Over the last two years, the musician XXXTentacion (real name Jahseh Onfroy) has experienced a tumultuous but relatively rapid rise to success, punctuated by serious legal issues and disturbing acts of violence.
-Recently, he signed a record deal rumored to be worth a whopping $6 million, and just last weekend a video emerged of XXX hitting a fan in the head with a microphone at the Rolling Loud Festival in Mountain View, California.
-He is also awaiting trial for a 2016 domestic-abuse case, in which he is charged with aggravated battery of a pregnant woman, domestic battery by strangulation, false imprisonment, and witness tampering.
+Over the past two years, the late rapper XXXTentacion (real name Jahseh Onfroy) had experienced a tumultuous but relatively rapid rise to success, punctuated by serious legal issues and disturbing acts of violence.
+He signed a record deal rumored to be worth a whopping $6 million despite a video that surfaced showing XXX hitting a fan in the head with a microphone at the Rolling Loud Festival in Mountain View, California.
+At the time of his murder in June 2018, he was also awaiting trial for a 2016 domestic-abuse case, in which he was charged with aggravated battery of a pregnant woman, domestic battery by strangulation, false imprisonment, and witness tampering.
 Taking in the full scope of these events is difficult and overwhelming, so we’ve compiled a timeline to try to make sense of the situation.

 1998–2011: XXXTentacion grew up in Pompano Beach and Lauderhill in South Florida.
 He lived with his mother, who he said “had it hard,” and sometimes with his grandmother.
 “My mom was just in situations where she couldn’t take care of me,” he said in an interview on the No Jumper podcast.
 From a very young age, he got involved in violent situations.
 “I’ve been fighting since I was a kid,” he said.
 When he was 6, he tried to stab a man who was “messing” with his mother.
 He was also expelled from his first middle school for fighting.